dalibo/temboard/CONTRIBUTING.md

 ## Building CSS and Javascript

 temBoard UI mainly relies on Bootstrap.
 The CSS files are compiled with SASS.
+ViteJS manages assets from `ui/temboardui/static/src`.
+ViteJS builds assets in `ui/temboardui/static` directory.

 Execute all the following commands in ui/ directory.

-In case you want to contribute on the styles, first install the nodeJS dev
+In case you want to contribute on the styles, first install the NodeJS dev
 dependencies:

 ``` console